Port Vale F.C.: Grounds

-When they joined the English Football League in 1892, Port Vale were playing at their fourth home ground.
+When they joined the English Football League in 1892, Port Vale played at their fourth home ground.
 They began at the Meadows in Limekiln Lane, Longport, now Scott Lidgett Road, and then moved on to Westport Meadows in 1881, where they played for three years.
 An area prone to flooding, today Westport Lake now lies where the ground once stood.
 In 1884, the club moved to the Burslem Football and Athletic ground, where they would stay for just two years.
 Located close to Burslem railway station, the club took the area's name.
 The first match was a 6–0 win over Everton in a friendly and the ground also hosted FA Cup matches for the first time.
-It proved to be inadequate however, and Port Vale moved on to the Athletic Ground.
+It proved to be inadequate however.
+Port Vale moved on to the Athletic Ground.
 Located opposite the church on Waterloo Road, directly on the Hanley and Burslem tram line, it played host to the club for 27 years, including twelve Football League seasons.
 It was so named as it also hosted athletics.

-The Old Recreation Ground was Vale's home from 1913 to 1950, and was located in Hanley, standing on what is now the multi-storey car park for the Potteries Shopping Centre.
-The club endured hard financial times during World War II, and sold the ground to the council, who were reluctant to allow the club to rent it back.
+The Old Recreation Ground was Vale's home from 1913 to 1950 and was located in Hanley, standing on what is now the multi-storey car park for the Potteries Shopping Centre.
+The club endured hard financial times during World War II and sold the ground to the council, who were reluctant to allow the club to rent it back.
 The club received £13,500 for the ground, which they needed to pay off a £3,000 debt.

 Vale Park has been Port Vale's home ground since 1950; it is located on Hamil Road, opposite Burslem Park.
-Originally planned to be as massive as an 80,000 capacity stadium, the development was known as the "Wembley of the North".
-However the £50,000 project opened at a capacity of 40,000 (360 seated); still highly ambitious.
-The capacity was increased to a sell-out 49,768 for an FA Cup tie with Aston Villa in 1960.
+Originally planned to be as massive as an 80,000-capacity stadium, the development was known as the "Wembley of the North".
+However, the £50,000 project opened at a capacity of 40,000 (360 seated), which is still highly ambitious.
+The capacity was increased to a sell-out of 49,768 for an FA Cup tie with Aston Villa in 1960.
 The stadium underwent numerous upgrades after Bill Bell was elected as chairman in 1987, who aimed to make it "fit for the Premiership".
-Outside the ground is a statue to Roy Sproson, who played 842 competitive games for the club.
+Outside the ground are statues to Roy Sproson, who played 842 competitive games for the club, and longtime manager John Rudge.